 Visiting the Gallery

 There is a lot to see and we recommend a minimum of 20 minutes to view the gallery.
-We provide a list of artists with information about their backgrounds and stories and the staff are always on hand to answer any questions.
+We aim to promote a relaxed atmosphere and browsers are always welcome.
+The gallery staff are always on hand to answer any questions.

 The gallery is fully accessible for those with limited mobility, for wheelchair users and children’s pushchairs.

 We provide a space for young children (and some teens!) for drawing and colouring-in to help keep them occupied while the adults enjoy the artwork.
 (NB: During the pandemic we will not be able to provide this activity, due to health and safety requirements.
 We hope to bring this back again in the future when it is safe to do so).

 We display a lot of artwork at ‘tail-wagging’ height so we offer a tie-up ring and a bowl of water for your dog outside the gallery.

 Please ask our staff if you would like a recommendation for coffee, lunch or dinner; or for any other information about visitor facilities and the amenities of the island.
 The nearest public toilet is a 2-minute walk from the gallery.